gregsavvy/React_Go_Chat/README.md

 - Bash into "front" container $sudo docker exec -it front bash
 - Make a connection to your desired Android machine with ABD (example, abd connect [HOST:PORT])
 - Build Android $npm run android

+Installation and running from Kubernetes (testing...):
+...

+---

 Scope:
 - This chat app is designed specifically not to store any data except on users' devices (Realm).